Comparisons

 Use Postman when you need:

-• Team collaboration: Shared workspaces, comments, permissions
+• Team collaboration: Shared workspaces, comments, viewers, and permissions

-• API documentation: Generate docs from collections
+• API documentation: Hosted documentation generated from API assets

 When to Use Insomnia